matssom/matssom/README.md

 **Currently**
 * Teacher assistent at OsloMet in the class **Webprogramming**
 * Diving deep into Svelte and Typescript
-* Tinkering around with algorithems and datastructures in Java
 * Learning Spring :leaves: for backend web-development with java

 **Tools & Languages**